k2-fsa/sherpa/docs/source/python/offline_asr/standalone/transducer.rst

    Please visit `<https://github.com/k2-fsa/colab>`_ for a list of available colab notebooks about the next-gen Kaldi project.

-In the following, we use the pre-trained model :ref:`icefall-asr-librispeech-pruned-transducer-stateless8-2022-12-02` to demonstrate how to decode sound files.
+Below, we use the pre-trained model :ref:`icefall-asr-librispeech-pruned-transducer-stateless8-2022-12-02` to demonstrate how to decode sound files.